SebiTimeWaster/Blockify/README.md

 ## What it does

-This Spigot/~~Paper~~ plugin implements a new Hopper type called Blockifier, which for instance turns 9 "Iron Ingots" into 1 "Block of Iron" (A complete list of conversions possible is below).
+This Spigot/~~Paper~~ plugin implements a new Hopper type called Blockifier, which for instance turns 9 "Iron Ingots" into 1 "Block of Iron" (A complete list of compressions possible is below).

 Blockifier holds back items that have a block form until enough items are collected to create the block.
 Once the required number of items are collected, the block is then created and pushed into the destination Chest, Hopper, Dropper, etc.